-Information about TAS, its employees, students, suppliers, and vendors is to be kept confidential and divulged only to individuals within TAS with both a need to receive and authorization to receive the information.
+Information about TAS, its staff members, students, volunteers, community partners, suppliers, and vendors is to be kept confidential and divulged only to individuals within TAS with both a need to receive and authorization to receive the information.
 If in doubt as to whether information should be divulged, err in favor of not divulging information and discuss the situation with a supervisor.

 All records and files maintained by TAS are confidential and remain the property of TAS.
 Records and files are not to be disclosed to any outside party without the express permission of Human Resources.
-Confidential information includes, but is not limited to: financial records; personnel and payroll records regarding current and former employees; the identity of, contact information for, and any other information of students, vendors, and suppliers; programs, trade secrets, and any other documents or information regarding TAS' operations, procedures, or practices.
-Confidential information may not be removed from TAS premises without express authorization.
+Confidential information includes, but is not limited to: financial records; personnel and payroll records regarding current and former employees; the identity of, contact information for, and any other information of students, volunteers, community partners, vendors, suppliers; programs, trade secrets, and any other documents or information regarding TAS' operations, procedures, or practices.
+Confidential information may not be removed from TAS premises without written authorization.

-Confidential information obtained during or through employment with TAS may not be used or disclosed by an employee, except as job-related.
-Employees must also maintain the confidentiality, use or disclosure of confidential information at all times even following termination of employment.
+Confidential information obtained during or through employment with TAS may not be used or disclosed by staff, except if it is directly job related.
+Staff members must also maintain the confidentiality, use or disclosure of confidential information at all times even following that staff members completion of employment from TAS.
 TAS reserves the right to seek all legal or equitable remedies to prevent impermissible use of confidential information or to recover damages incurred as a result of the impermissible use of confidential information.

-Employees may be required to enter into written confidentiality agreements confirming their understanding of TAS' confidentiality policies.
+Staff members may be required to enter into written confidentiality agreements confirming their understanding of TAS' confidentiality policies.